Term Loans: How They Work and How to Use Them

 What is a business term loan?

-A business term loan is a type of financing where a business borrows a lump sum of money from a lender, which is then repaid with interest over a fixed period.
+A term loan is a type of financing where a business borrows a lump sum of money from a lender, which is then repaid with interest over a fixed period.

 • Term loans are typically used for specific investments, such as purchasing machinery, expanding premises, or financing long-term projects.